 - Invoice Financing

-In Invoice financing, your business sells your outstanding invoices to invoicing companies in exchange for capital.
+In Accounts Receivable Financing, your business sells your outstanding invoices to invoicing companies in exchange for capital.
 The invoicing companies will then advance you up to 80% to 90% of the total value from each invoice, providing you fast funding.
 After your customers pay the invoices, the lender transfers the remaining 10% to 20% after deducting a small fee.

 - SBA Loans